WELCOME TO THE DEANERY PROJECT

 To keep in touch with goings-on at the Deanery Project please Subscribe to our newsletter

-If you’ve been following our posts, you may have heard that the Bike Hub at The Deanery Project is receiving a generous grant of $40,000 from the Department of Energy.
-The development of the Bike Hub will increase community awareness about rural cycling culture, so the grant will go toward finishing classroom renovations, building an outdoor bicycle storage space and hiring a project coordinator to host more on-site sustainable transportation programs and introduce school-based programs.
+If you’ve been following our posts, you may have heard that the Bike Hub at The Deanery Project has received a generous grant from the Department of Energy through its NS Moves Program.
+Funding will go toward finishing classroom renovations, building an outdoor bicycle storage space and hiring a project coordinator to host more on-site sustainable transportation programs and introduce school-based programs.

-The grant was officially announced September 19 at the Deanery, by Andrew Younger, Minister of Energy and Kevin Murphy, MLA Eastern Shore.
+The grant was officially announced September 19th, at the Deanery, by Andrew Younger, Minister of Energy and Kevin Murphy, MLA Eastern Shore and Councillor David Hendsbee.

-Promoting ecologically friendly living is at the heart of The Deanery Project’s mission.
-With our support, The Deanery Project will be able to build on its community programming, and encourage more Eastern Shore residents to use sustainable transportation.
+Minister Younger observed that “promoting ecologically friendly living is at the heart of the Deanery Project’s mission.
+With our support, the Deanery Project will be able to build on its community programming, and encourage more Eastern Shore residents to us sustainable transportation.”

-After the announcement, and some brief speeches highlighting the importance of sustainable living, visitors had tour of the Deanery Project to see first hand how we are translating our environmental goals into realities.
-The first stop was the Bike Hub, where Lynne Pascoe pointed out special features of the workshop and talked about future plans.
-The tour finished up with visits to the Solar Wood Kiln, the Rocket Stove, the Sheiling Hut classroom, and the newest natural building on the property, The Piccolo.
+After the announcement visitors had a tour of the Deanery Project to see first hand how we are translating our environmental goals into realities.
+First stop was the Bike Hub, where Lynne Pascoe pointed out special features of the workshop and talked about future plans.
+The tour finished up with visits to the Solar Wood Kiln, the Rocket Stove, the Sheiling classroom, and our newest tiny building, the Piccolo.